 - Research shows that 35-50% of sales go to the vendor that responds first.
 (Source: InsideSales.com)

 - 61% of B2B marketers send all leads directly to Sales; however, only 27% of those leads will be qualified.
 (Source: MarketingSherpa)

 - Nurtured leads make 47% larger purchases than non-nurtured leads.
 (Source: The Annuitas Group)

 - Companies that excel at lead nurturing generate 50% more sales ready leads at 33% lower cost.
 (Source: Forrester Research)

 - A whopping 68% of B2B organizations have not identified their funnel.
 (Source: MarketingSherpa)

-- By 2020, customers will manage 85% of their relationship without talking to a human.
+- Today, customers manage 85% of their relationship without talking to a human.
 (Source: Gartner Research)

 In this post, I give you 5 best practices for automating your lead nurturing workflows.